kdcllc/win10andwsldev/wsl-docker-kube.md

-# Installation of Docker and Kubernetes
+# Installation of Docker and Kubernetes On the Desktop

 1. [Install Docker Daemon and Docker Compose](./wsl_docker_setup.sh)